 Methods of instruction

 This course consists of lectures and class discussions

 Total study load is 140 hours, of which 21 contact hours and 119 self-study hours.

 Method of assessment

-The Blackboard site will be made available no later than one week before the start of the course.
+Yes, the Blackboard site will become available a week prior to the start of the course.

 Course readings consist of a selection of academic articles and book chapters.
 The readings for the first week of the course will be announced a week in advance on Blackboard.

 Registration for every course and exam in USIS is mandatory.
 For courses, registration is possible from four weeks up to three days before the start of the course.

 For exams, registration is possible from four weeks up to ten days before the date of the examination.